 Bio

 Bawden is the author of Latin American Soldiers: Armed Forces in the Region’s History (Routledge Press, 2019).
 He is also the author of The Pinochet Generation: The Chilean Military in the Twentieth Century (University of Alabama Press, 2016).
-Bawden’s articles are available on this website not including a forthcoming publication in The History Teacher.
+Bawden’s articles and op-eds are available on this website.

-When not teaching, John enjoys camping with his wife and daughters, playing music with his family-band, and working on his YouTube channel about baseball history.
+When not teaching, John enjoys camping, playing music with his family-band, and working on his YouTube channel about baseball history.

 Curriculum Vitae